syncfusion-content/windowsforms-docs/WindowsForms/SfDateTimeEdit/Overview.md

 # Overview

 `SfDateTimeEdit` is a control that allows to edit the `DateTime` in Text or Mask format with support minimum and maximum value validation, watermark and globalization support.
-It provides flexible options to display the DateTime according to the required format.
+It provides flexible options to display the date-time according to the required format.

 ## Key Features